imfing/hextra/exampleSite/content/docs/getting-started.md

 There are several ways to use a Hugo theme, all of which are supported by Hextra.

-1. **Hugo Module (recommended)**: The easiest and recommended way to use Hextra is by incorporating it as a [Hugo Module](https://gohugo.io/hugo-modules/).
+1. **Hugo module (recommended)**: The easiest and recommended way to use Hextra is by incorporating it as a [Hugo Module](https://gohugo.io/hugo-modules/).
 Hugo modules allow you to include external dependencies, like themes or content, in your Hugo website directly from a specific repository.

     In this method:
     - theme files are fetched from the Hextra repository by Hugo